jrtechs/NodeJSBlog/blogContent/posts/programming/everything-fibonacci.md

 ## Time Complexity

-Suppose that we wish to solve for time complexity in terms of the number of additions needed to be computed.
-By observing the algorithm for fibHelper we can see that we perform one addition every time which we have a recursive call.
-We can now form a recurrence for time complexity and solve for it.
+Suppose that we wish to solve for the time complexity in terms of the number of additions needed to be computed.
+Based on fibHelper we can see that it performs one addition every recursive call.
+We can now form a recurrence for time complexity.

 $$
     T(0) = 0\\